 UQ is very strict and particular about proper laboratory attire.
 You must wear closed toed shoes that cover the tops of your feet in microbiology, anatomy, physiology, and histology labs.
 You will not be allowed entry into the labs if your shoes do not meet the criteria - and they will check!
 For anatomy labs (in the GAF), you are required to always wear a lab coat and safety glasses.
 You will need these before your GAF induction session.
 You can purchase a lab coat and safety glasses for about \$30 AUD at the Student Locker store on St. Lucia campus.
-Alternatively, rising third year students will sell their lab coats to incoming students before they leave Brisbane.
-Look out for information regarding the OMSA Lab Coat Exchange.
+Alternatively, OMSA does a Lab Coat Exchange drive and sells lab coats and safety glasses in the beginning of the year for a discounted price.